Menditect/documentation/docs/cicd.md

 ## POST execute test case

-Initiate the execution of a single test case for a defined application instance.
+Initiate the execution of a single test case for a specified application instance.
 The execute process will be started asynchronously.
 The progress can be polled using the [Get testrun](#get-testrun) endpoint.

 ### Request

 **URL**

+The request for this endpoint is made up of both a URL and a JSON body.

 `/rest/cicd/v2/testcases/{TestCaseKey}/execute`